israel-dryer/Python-Pranks/README.md

 # Python-Pranks
 # FOR ENTERTAINMENT PURPOSES ONLY...
-WATCH AND USE AT YOUR OWN PERIL...
+USE AT YOUR OWN PERIL...
 IF THE FBI SHOWS UP AT YOUR DOOR FOR A DOS ATTACK...
 YOU'VE BEEN WARNED.

 Yes, although you can do many USEFUL things in Python, sometimes you just need to have a little fun.
 I personally think these are awesome, but you should obviously know your audience and determine whether your 'victim(s)' have a sense of humor.
 So, use at your own peril. :-)